selinaerhabor/memory-game/README.md

 Key screenshots of the Browser Test results can be found in a folder called `browser-tests` under the `Tests` folder.
 * Key: ✓ - Application loads successfully

-Operating System | Browser | Mimic the Game
+Operating System | Browser | Mimic the Memory Game
 ---- | ---- | ---- |
 Linux | Chrome 71.0 | ✓ |
 Linux | Firefox 3.0 |  ✓ |